 - Name and contact information of all operators who collect or maintain children’s information through the site or service.

-- How the personal info is used
+- How the personal information is used.

-- Whether personal info is shared with third parties.
+- Whether personal information is shared with third parties.
 If so, what kinds of businesses the third parties are engaged in, how they use the data, and whether they agree to maintain confidentiality and security.

 Direct notice to parents and verifiable consent